herpiko/herpiko.github.io/_posts/2020-11-22-ejbca-beginner-guide.markdown

 categories: x509, PKI, EJBCA
 ---

 X509 is a complicated thing and EJBCA makes it easier to grasp.
-But you may find EJBCA is complicated too.
+Eww you may find EJBCA is complicated as well.
 This post will guide you to specific case as example:

 ```
 CA that can issuing certificates for high education instutution.
 High education institution as end user can signing PDF files for their student certification.